 Visiting a land known for its wilderness isn’t complete without seeing the flora and fauna of the area.
 More than 150 species of birds and 200 species of plants call the Sackville Waterfowl Park home.
 The winding boardwalks and trails feature viewing platforms that allow you to get close-up views of animals like fuzzy ducklings, muskrats, and marsh birds.

 In addition to these six gorgeous coastal routes, New Brunswick offers travelers plenty of other opportunities to kayak, boat, hike, bike, climb, paddle, and drive through its lush terrain and clear waters.
-Ready to discover the outdoor adventures that await you?This post is a sponsored collaboration between Destination Canada and Boston magazine's advertising department.
+Ready to discover the outdoor adventures that await you?This is a paid partnership between Destination Canada and Boston Magazine's City/Studio